What Are the Challenges in Designing Artificial Hearts?

 What is an Artificial Heart?

-An artificial heart is a mechanical heart pump that is implanted in your lower two chambers of the heart, which are termed as right and left ventricles.
-The right ventricle pumps blood to the lungs for the oxygenation process, which comes back in the left ventricle and then pumps into the aorta, from where it supplies the whole body.
-When both these ventricle fails to supply blood, the artificial heart replaces the function and supplies oxygen-rich blood efficiently.
+Here is how it works: Normally, the right ventricle pumps blood to the lungs for the oxygenation process, which comes back in the left ventricle and then pumps into the aorta, from where it supplies the whole body.
+When both these ventricle fails to supply blood, the artificial heart takes over the function and supplies oxygen-rich blood efficiently.

 How Artificial Heart Saves Lives?